-- Private developers are interested in markets that provide a pipeline, that is, multiple opportunities that generate economies of scale in terms of bid preparation and management of tenders and projects; - Consistency is important.
+- Consistency is important.
 A framework helps ensure that different projects are structured and managed in a consistent way, which lowers costs for the private sector and builds confidence in the market.
 In the absence of a robust framework, different ministries may act in inconsistent ways, which can be frustrating and result in the loss of some bidders; - The private sector will be concerned about the government's ability to manage a pipeline in a programmatic manner.
 This is not just about the reliability of the specific project, but also about the reliability of the government as the manager of a pipeline and its use of PPPs as a strategic tool in the long term; and - The private sector will be concerned about such issues as long-term fiscal sustainability, political commitment to PPPs, social acceptance of the tool, talent/experience retention, and a minimum legal framework providing the ability to procure PPPs.
 Many of these affect the feasibility and readiness of each specific project, but they also affect the sustainability and reliability of the PPP tool and the existence of a proper pipeline.

-The first three points relate to the concept of PPP programs117.
+The first three points relate to the concept of PPP programs .
 In most countries, PPP programs make slower progress than they should, not due to a lack of finance or failure to meet commercial feasibility criteria, but because there is an insufficient quantity of suitable, well-prepared PPP projects.
 Therefore, having such projects is of paramount importance to governments wishing to promote infrastructure development through PPPs, as the inability to attract world-class players will only make them look elsewhere for opportunities.
 The result is that these governments may end up with unwanted participants and/or with programs highly exposed to corruption and therefore, ultimately, with failed projects.

 To consistently capture the private sector's long-term interest is paramount for the success of PPPs as a programmatic tool or route to boost infrastructure development.
-This demands a proper and clear PPP framework in all the main described in World Bank - Farquharson, Torres de Mästle, and Yescombe, with Encinas (2011).
-A brief description of some relevant PPP programs may be found in WEF (2010), page 17 (Mexican real toll roads program), and page 18 (Chilean PPP road program).
-See also the already cited case study on the El Bajío Hospital which relates to the PPP health program in México.
+This demands a proper and clear PPP framework in all the main areas of PPP management.